fablabnk/LaserCutLampMaking/README.md

 - Take special care with cardboard not to cause fire!
 - If there's an out-of-control fire, use CO2 extinguisher only (next to the laser cutter)
 - Always test on a small piece of material first to dial-in your settings
-- Example cutting settings for 4mm cardboard are x power, x velocity
+- Example cutting settings for 4mm cardboard: [to complete]

 # Getting Started